Araffe/vdc-networking-lab/readme.md

 Azure Monitor is a tool that provides central monitoring of most Azure services, designed to give you infrastructure level diagnostics about a service and the surrounding environment.
 In this section of the lab, we will use Azure Monitor to look at metrics on a resource and create an alert to receive an email when a CPU threshold is crossed.

 **1)** Start by using the Azure portal to navigate to the Azure Monitor view by expanding the left hand main menu and selecting 'Monitor'.
 If it is not shown, select 'More Services' and search for it.
-The initial view is the Activity Log.
+Select 'Activity Log' from the left hand menu.
 This shows a filterable view of all activity in your subscription - you can filter based on timespan, event severity, resource type and operation.
 Modify some of the filter fields in this screen to narrow down the search criteria.

 ![Azure Monitor Activity Log](https://github.com/Araffe/vdc-networking-lab/blob/master/images/AzMon1.jpg "Azure Monitor Activity Log")

 **Figure 22:** Azure Monitor Activity Log

-**2)** In the Azure Monitor menu on the left, select 'Metrics'.
-At the top of the screen, select the 'VDC-OnPrem' resource group and then the 'OnPrem1_VM' virtual machine in the Resource drop-down menu.
-Under the 'Metrics' menu, select 'Host Percentage CPU' to view the CPU metrics for this VM.
+**2)** In the Azure Monitor menu on the left, select 'Metrics (Preview)'.
+In the 'resource' box at the top of the screen, search for 'onprem' and then select the 'OnPrem1_VM' virtual machine in the drop-down menu.
+Select 'host' as the sub-service and then 'Percentage CPU' as the metric.

 ![Azure Monitor CPU Metrics](https://github.com/Araffe/vdc-networking-lab/blob/master/images/AzMonCPU.jpg "Azure Monitor CPU Metrics")

 **Figure 23:** Azure Monitor CPU Metrics

 **3)** For all types of metric displayed, it is possible to configure alerts when a specific threshold is reached.
-In the CPU metric view, click on 'Add Metric Alert' at the top of the screen.
-Use the following parameters to configure the alerting rule:
+Select 'Alerts' from the left hand menu and then click on 'New Alert Rule' at the top of the screen.

-- Name: *CPUAlert*
-- Threshold: *50%*
-- Period: *Over the last 5 minutes*
-- Email owners, contributors and readers: *Checked*
+**4)** Click on 'Select Target' and then choose your subscription.
+Select 'Virtual Machines' as the resource type and then choose 'OnPrem-VM1'.

+**5)** Click on 'Add Criteria' and then select 'Percentage CPU' as the signal type.

+**6)** Under 'Alert Logic', ensure the condition is 'Greater than' and set the threshold to 40%.
+Change the period to 'Over the last 1 minute'.

+**7)** Expand the section named 'Define Alert Details'.
+Name the alert rule 'alert-cpu' and give it a suitable description.
+Click OK.

+**7)** Expand the section named 'Define Action Group'.
+Name the action group 'alert-email' (use this for the short name as well).
+Under 'Actions', use the same name and select 'Email/SMS/Push/Voice'.
+In the resulting dialog box, configure your own email address.
+Select OK.

+**8)** On the main page, click 'Select Action Group' and select the group you have just configured.

-**4)** SSH to your OnPrem_VM1 virtual machine and install the 'Stress' tool:
+**9)** SSH to your OnPrem_VM1 virtual machine and install the 'Stress' tool:

 <pre lang="...">
 sudo apt-get install stress
 </pre>

-**5)** Use the Stress program to hog the CPU:
+**10)** Use the Stress program to hog the CPU:

 <pre lang="...">
 stress -c 50
 stress: info: [61727] dispatching hogs: 50 cpu, 0 io, 0 vm, 0 hdd
 </pre>

-**6)** After approximately 5 minutes, you should receive an email alerting you to the high CPU on your VM:
+**11)** After approximately 5 minutes, you should receive an email alerting you to the high CPU on your VM:

 ![Azure Monitor CPU Alert](https://github.com/Araffe/vdc-networking-lab/blob/master/images/AzMonAlert.jpg "Azure Monitor CPU Alert")

 **Figure 24:** Azure Monitor CPU Alert

-**7)** Stop the Stress program.
+**12)** Stop the Stress program.
 After another few minutes you should receive another mail informing you that the CPU percentage has reduced.

 # Lab 5: Identity in the VDC Environment <a name="identity"></a>